jtimosmith/AutomationTakeHomeTest/README.md

 API AUTOMATION TEST
 -

 The API automation test is stored in the same `cypress` directory as the UI automation test.
 To run the API automation, open a command line window, navigate into the `Automation` directory, and run `npx cypress open --config-file "cypress.json"`.
-From there, select `api_automation_test.js` in the `Integration Tests` window and the test should being running.
+From there, select `api_automation_test.js` in the `Integration Tests` window and the test should begin running.
 The primary purpose of this test was to verify that the user can access openweather.org's API to get up-to-date details about the weather in London, Great Britain while also validating that the API response code contained all of the correct keys and values.

 NOTES